 You have the right to a safe and healthy workplace.

-Under Federal law, you are entitled to a safe workplace.
+Under federal law, you are entitled to a safe and healthy workplace.
 Your employer must provide a workplace free of known health and safety hazards.
-If you have concerns about workplace safety, you have the right to speak up about them without fear of retaliation.
+If you have concerns about your workplace health and safety, you have the right to speak up about them without fear of retaliation.

 You have the right to: